siara-cc/Shox96/README.md

 # How it works

-Shox96 is an entropy encoder.
-It works by assigning fixed prefix-free codes for each letter in the above Character Set.
+Shox96 is an hybrid encoder (entropy and dictionary).
+It works by assigning fixed prefix-free codes for each letter in the above Character Set (entropy coding).
+It also encodes repeating letter sets separately (dictionary coding).
 More information is available in [this article](Shox96_Article_0_2_0.pdf?raw=true).

 # Compiling